-Coyote observations increased the past two years following a marginal 5-year decline.
-The most notable regional changes occurred in the east-central where counts more than doubled and the southeast where counts were similar to their long-term average following a two-year low.
-Reported coyote harvest decreased 305% in 2021 (from 15,087 to 3,724) but it is unclear if this represents a true decrease in harvest or whether most furs were simply not sold due to a 50% drop in the average pelt value last year.
-It is possible that higher spotlight counts are a result of atypically low fall harvest last year and indicative of population growth.
+Coyote observations remained above 2 individuals per 100 miles surveyed for the fourth year in a row.
+Long-term, coyote observations have increased in eastern lowa and remained relatively stable in south-central and southeast regions.
+Observations generally increased in north-central, central, northeast, and west-central regions since 2006, although counts have declined in recent years in these regions.
+Reported coyote harvest in lowa decreased 305% in 2021 (from 15,087 to 3,724) but it is unclear if this represents a true decrease in harvest or whether harvesters chose not to sell pelts into fur markets due to a 50% drop in average pelt values.
+The population-level effect of decreased reported harvest is unclear; however, statewide spotlight counts for coyotes have remained relatively stable since 2016 with no discernible spike in counts observed since 2021.
 Ultimately, canids are difficult to survey using spotlighting and coyote observations are likely highly variable according to factors such as nighttime humidity, terrain, and road-avoidance behavior.
-Archery hunter observations likely provide a more reliable annual index for coyote and indicated relatively stable populations in all regions of the state (Harms et al. 2021).
-However, it is unknown whether hunters this fall will also report higher coyote numbers.
+Although weather variability has a moderately high capacity to predict annual spotlight counts for coyote ($R^2 = 0.70$, $P \le 0.001$; Appendix F), archery hunter observations likely provide a more reliable annual index than raw spotlight counts and indicated relatively stable populations in all regions of the state (Harms et al. 2022).

-Although January and February temperatures were below normal across much of the state, the winter weather severity index was down 8% from 2021 due to below normal snowfall which likely contributed to increased opossum counts in all regions of the state.
-Opossums are sensitive to winter temperatures (Gillette 1980, Gehrt et al. 2006) and spring spotlight counts for opossum are negatively correlated with winter weather severity in Iowa (r = -0.60; Boustead et al. 2015).
+Opossums are sensitive to winter temperatures (Gillette 1980, Gehrt et al. 2006) and spotlight counts are negatively correlated with winter weather severity in Iowa (r = -0.64; Boustead et al. 2015).
+February 2024 ranked as the warmest in 152 years of statewide records with average temperatures 13.5 degrees above normal (Glisan 2024c).
+Expectedly, opossum counts increased reaching an all-time high of 440 observations, 154% above the previous long-term average through 2023.
 Opossum populations have the ability to rebound quickly following severe winters because females can produce two litters per year consisting of a large number of young (up to 13 joeys/litter; Gipson and Kamler 2001).
-February 2014, 2019, and 2021 all ranked within the top 16 coldest February's in recorded history and opossum counts subsequently declined 49%, 48%, and 21%, respectively, in the following springs (Glisan 2019, Glisan 2021a, Hillaker 2014).
+February 2014, 2019, and 2021 all ranked within the top 16 coldest February's in recorded history and opossum counts subsequently declined 49%, 48%, and 21%, respectively, in the following springs (Glisan 2019, Glisan 2021, Hillaker 2014).
 Alternatively, opossum counts increased 65% and 16% in 2016 and 2020, respectively, following warmer than normal winters.
-Overall, reported harvest for opossums has been at near all-time lows during the past 6 years; therefore, statewide population trends will likely be driven by winter severity, among other non-harvest related factors, in the coming years.
+Overall, reported harvest for opossums has been below the 25-year average for the past decade; therefore, statewide population trends will likely be driven by winter severity, among other non-harvest related factors, in the coming years.